 Rooms will provide guests with a flat-screen cable TV and a private balcony with pool views.
 Cooled with air conditioning, rooms also come with attached bathrooms including free toiletries.
 Guests love how close the hotels is to the main temples and the quality of the food.
-Check for the latest prices.

 Eco Hotel Black & White

 Boasting an outdoor swimming pool and a garden, Eco Hotel Black & White – Anuradhapura is located in Mihintale.
 The 4-star hotel has air-conditioned rooms with a private bathroom and free WiFi.
 Guests can enjoy pool views.

 The rooms in the hotel are fitted with a kettle.
 Eco Hotel Black & White offers some rooms with river views, and the rooms have a terrace.
 Guest rooms include a seating area.

 An Asian breakfast is served daily at the property.
 Guests can grab a bite to eat in the on-site restaurant, which specialises in Austrian cuisine and also offers Vegan options.

 The accommodation offers a children’s playground.
 Guests at Eco Hotel Black & White – Anuradhapura will be able to enjoy activities in and around Mihintale, like cycling.

 Are you heading to other parts of Sri Lanka?
 You might also like these posts: